microsoftgraph/python3-connect-rest-sample/README.md

 6. Start the development server by running ```python manage.py runserver```.
 7. Navigate to ```http://127.0.0.1:8000/``` in your web browser.

-To learn more about the sample, visit the [Understanding the Connect code sample Wiki page](https://github.com/OfficeDev/O365-Python-Microsoft-Graph-Connect/wiki/Understanding-the-Connect-code-sample).
+To learn more about the sample, visit the [Python walkthrough on graph.microsoft.io.](http://graph.microsoft.io/docs/platform/python).

 ## Questions and comments